 Calculating affordability with an ICHRA

-If the ICHRA is affordable, employees cannot collect tax credits by opting out of it.
-If the ICHRA is unaffordable, though, they can choose to opt out and use those credits.
+If you offer an affordable ICHRA, employees can’t collect tax credits even if they opt out of the benefit.
+If the ICHRA is unaffordable, though, they can choose to opt-out and use those credits.

-The lowest cost silver-level plan available on the exchange in Colin’s area is $400 a month, which means employees’ required HRA contribution with this benefit is $300.
-One-twelfth of Colin’s income for the year is $5,000; multiplied by 9.86 percent, the figure is roughly $493.
+The lowest cost silver-level plan available on the exchange in Colin's area is $400 each month, which means his required contribution with this benefit is $300.
+Colin's monthly income is $5,000.
+In order for his ICHRA benefit to be considered affordable, the most he can contribute toward an individual premium after using his ICHRA allowance should be $456—which is $5,000 multiplied by 9.12%.

-Because $493 is more than the required HRA contribution of $300, Colin’s ICHRA benefit is considered affordable.
-This means that he cannot waive the benefit and collect his premium tax credits.
+Because $456 is more than the required employee contribution of $300, Colin's ICHRA benefit is considered affordable.
+This means that he can’t waive the benefit and collect his premium tax credits.

 Wayne is another Brower Construction Company employee who qualifies for premium tax credits.
 Together, he and his wife earn $30,000 a year.
-One-twelfth of his income is $2,500; multiplied by 9.86 percent, the figure is about $246.
-Because $246 is less than the required HRA contribution of $300, Wayne’s ICHRA benefit is not considered affordable.
+One-twelfth of his income is $2,500; multiplied by 9.12 percent, the figure is about $228.
+Because $228 is less than the required contribution of $300, Wayne's ICHRA benefit is not considered affordable.
 That means he can waive ICHRA participation and collect his premium tax credits instead.

 For purposes of this calculation, the ICHRA regulations state that employees must calculate roughly what they expect to earn on a monthly basis through the taxable year.